15831944/flash-api/README.md

 # flasg-api
-* this is a C2000 online flashupdate program
+* this is a C2000 MCU online flashupdate program